 But they're not.

-But they're you know, they're they're not immune from being influenced by something in the environment like that.
+They're all geniuses, but they're not immune from being influenced by something in the environment like that.

-There's uh just no protection whatsoever.
+There's just no protection whatsoever.

 Let me say that again.

-Hypnotists learn in school, we're actually taught that the smarter and more confident the subject is, the easier it is to hypnotize them.
+Hypnotists learn in school, we're actually taught that, that the smarter and more confident the subject is, the easier it is to hypnotize them.

 Don't know why.